 Get Logs

-You can retrieve logs for a specific services in Flowcore using the Flowcore CLI.
+You can retrieve logs for a specific service in Flowcore using the Flowcore CLI.
 This allows you to monitor and troubleshoot your deployments effectively.

 Get Adapter Logs